j-marchadier/Scrap-Dashbaord-Crypto/README.md

     ```
     By default the cryptocurrency used is Bitcoin but you can change it in the same way as home page.

+## Note

+One of improvement axis is to build a Cross Validation function to help models.

+Another note is to manage to start the Flask container when the CoinGecko one is finished.
+We did not manage to implement it

 ## Contact